Tiny Home Cost Estimator

 Inputs and what they mean

 • Square Footage: Finished interior area of the tiny home.
-If you have a loft, include it only if it is finished, accessible, and usable (for example, sleeping lofts with proper headroom).
+If you have a loft, include it only if it is finished, accessible, and genuinely usable space.

 • Cost per Sq Ft ($): A blended estimate for materials and build quality.
-Higher-end finishes, custom cabinetry, complex rooflines, and premium windows typically increase this number.
+Higher-end finishes, custom cabinetry, complex rooflines, premium windows, and upgraded insulation typically raise this number.

-• Land Cost ($): Purchase price of the land (or the portion of land cost you want to allocate to the project).
-If you already own land, you can enter $0 and track opportunity cost separately.
+• Land Cost ($): Purchase price of the land, or the portion of land cost you want to assign to the project.
+If you already own land or plan to place the home on family property, you can enter $0 and track land value separately.

 • Labor Cost ($): Contractor labor, subcontractors, or paid help.
-If you are DIY, you can enter $0 or a smaller amount for specialized trades like electrical, plumbing, or roofing.
+DIY projects can enter $0 or a smaller amount that covers only specialized trades such as electrical, plumbing, welding, or roofing.

-• Extras & Appliances ($): Items that often fall outside a basic “shell” estimate—appliances, solar, composting toilet, mini-split HVAC, built-ins, water tanks, delivery fees, and contingency.
+• Extras & Appliances ($): Costs that often sit outside a basic shell estimate, such as appliances, solar, composting toilet systems, HVAC, built-ins, delivery, site prep, permits, and contingency.

 Formula used